waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - HMs: Use FLASH in Dark Cave (requires Bellsprout).
 - Unown Battle: Psychic-type.
 Only know Hidden Power.
 Catching is priority.
 - Path to Azalea: Exit Violet City south to Route 32.
 Follow road south to Union Cave.
 Pass through cave to reach Azalea Town.
-- Resource Management: Need to restock Poké Balls at the next Mart (Violet City or future Marts).
+- Resource Management: Need to restock Poké Balls at the next Mart.

-## Exploration Log
-- Ruins of Alph Detour:
-  - Solved Kabuto Puzzle.
-  - Explored Inner Chamber.
-  - Encountered wild UNOWN (Psychic, Hidden Power).
-  - Found ladder at (10, 13) leading back to RuinsOfAlphOutside.
-  - Discovered cave entrance at (6, 19).
-  - Entered Route36RuinsOfAlphGate.
-  - Gramps confirmed "strange tree" blocking Route 36.
-- Route 36: Investigating the "strange tree" reported by NPCs.
-Sign at (55, 7) confirms location.
-Verified Turn 1992.
+## Strategy for Reaching Azalea Town
+1. **Restock:** Visit a Poké Mart (Violet City or next available) to buy at least 10 Poké Balls.
+2. **Route 32:** From Violet City, head south through the gatehouse to Route 32.
+3. **Union Cave:** Navigate south along Route 32 to the entrance of Union Cave.
+4. **Azalea Town:** Traverse Union Cave to exit on the southern side, leading directly to Azalea Town.
+5. **Training:** Use Geodude (Gneiss) for training against trainers on Route 32 to prepare for the next Gym.